Everything about Internet of Things (IoT)

 - building a route to any object in the hospital;

 - making an appointment remotely;

 - medical equipment tracking.

-Indoor navigation improves communication with patients and ensures exact information interaction by means of notifications based on a person’s location.
+Indoor navigation improves communication with patients and ensures exact information interaction using notifications based on a person’s location.

 Internet of Things is becoming more and more popular in the sphere of transport.
-In logistics the technology helps to adjust service processes by means of transport tracking and informing drivers about unexpected road situations.
-In airports and stations it allows building the necessary route, searching luggage, simplifying the procedure of flight registration.
+In logistics, the technology helps to adjust service processes using transport tracking and informing drivers about unexpected road situations.
+In airports and stations, it allows building the necessary route, searching luggage, simplifying the procedure of flight registration.
 Using navigation systems one can create interactive maps of stations, passages, tunnels and also perform 24/7 passenger traffic monitoring.

-Navigine offers their clients the technological navigation platform for implementing IoT technology.
-We will help you to develop Internet of Things and will propose the realization of projects from the above mentioned spheres based on the iBeacon, RTLS, Wi-Fi technologies.
+Navigine offers its clients the technological navigation platform for implementing IoT technology.
+We will help you to develop the Internet of Things and will propose the realization of projects from the above-mentioned spheres based on the iBeacon, RTLS, Wi-Fi technologies.